 In this article, we’ll cover how to get rid of spider mites on plants.
 The best defense against spider mites on plants is always preventative measures which we’ll discuss more below.

 Despite their tiny size, spider mites can do a lot of damage.
 They are one of the most common outdoor pests, with over 1,200 different species.
 Spider mites feed on an extremely large variety of plants.
 It is nearly impossible to see spider mites with the human eye.
 This is the reason they are generally not identified until after damage to the plants has been done.

 Spider mites are a part of the Tetranychidae family, and frequently seen throughout North America attacking both outdoor and indoor plants.
+You will often find spider mites on weed plants.
 Significant damage is common in greenhouses.
 Spider mites are not an insect, but a type of arachnid.
 The spider mite is related to spiders, scorpions and ticks.
 The arachnids live in colonies, most often found on the underside of leaves.

 Feeding occurs by piercing the tissue of the leaves and sucking out the fluids in the plant.
 Spider mites are commonly found when the conditions are dry, or insecticides have been used because chemicals kill many of their natural enemies.
 Most of the species is made up of plant-feeding mites.
 Due to the fertility of the species, once you see spider mites on plants, there is a good chance there is already an infestation.

 Red spider mites attack a wide range of plants in the garden, but camellias and azaleas are attacked more often.
 There are two different types of red spider mites: The Southern red spider mite and the European red spider mite with the Southern red being more common.
 The European species is generally found only on apple trees.
 Learning how to identify and get rid of spider mites is critical because every species can cause severe damage or killing the plant.